 Leaving a thoughtful thank you note can make you popular as a substitute teacher.
 The school you’re at will appreciate the extra though you put into the note and might request you again and again!

-Want to start subbing with an agency?
+Want to start subbing with a company?

 Here at Scoot Education, we make sure our subs feel completely supported.
-In addition to helping you write your substitute thank you note, you’ll also get:
+In addition to helping you write your thank you note, you’ll also get:

-- Full control over your schedule with our app Scoot 2 Work.
+• Full control over your schedule with our app Scoot 2 Work.
 We have no availability minimum so you can work as much or as little as you want!

-- Weekly pay every Friday via direct deposit straight into your bank account.
+• Weekly pay every Friday via direct deposit straight into your bank account.

 Apply to substitute teach with Scoot Education and you can start subbing with great perks!